jentery/engl230/faq.md

 ## How Will We Study Games?
 What If I Cannot or Do Not Want to Play Them?

-I've selected four indie games for us to interpret and discuss.
+I've selected five indie games for us to interpret and discuss.
 They are available across platforms, such as Itch, which is DRM-free.
 If you'd rather not purchase or play them, then you're welcome watch no-commentary gameplay videos of them.

 You'll access other formats (including podcasts, animations, and experimental fiction) online, and you can read *Fun Home* in print or on an e-reader.